If you’re looking to learn music theory online then there are a lot of fantastic options.

 I really enjoyed watching this chap’s music lessons.
 He’s slightly eccentric but knows what he’s talking about and with over 50 videos on music theory he’s really put some work into these videos.

-The downside is the quality of the videos is quite bad and they don’t have great lighting.
+The downside is that the quality of the videos is quite bad and they don’t have great lighting.
 They’re also are not labelled very well so you can’t see what the video is about by the title which is quite annoying.
 Still, definitely worth a watch as he’s a good teacher.

 Music Matters is a website and youtube channel put together by Gareth Green and Alex Shore.
 They have a series of premium music theory courses taking you step by step through each grade.